solana-foundation/solana-improvement-documents/proposals/0074-scrambled-transaction.md

     section (A) normal
     tx travels the globe to tpu   :a1, 000, 200ms
-    tx is sequenced          :milestone, after a1, 5ms shred propagation               :a2, after a1, 200ms
+    tx is sequenced          :milestone, after a1, 5ms shred propagation via turbine  :a2, after a1, 200ms
-    distributed descrambling          :a33, after a2, 200ms
+    distributed descrambling          :a33, after a2, 100ms
-    descramble key prop. (as vote tx)          :a3, after a33, 200ms replay                :a4, after a3, 400ms
+    descramble key prop. (as tx) via turbine  :a3, after a33, 200ms replay                :a4, after a3, 400ms
-    replay vote prop.         :a5, after a4, 200ms
+    vote prop.         :a5, after a4, 200ms
     replay is optimistically confirmed :milestone, after a5, 5ms section User's view
     tx execution confirmation :milestone, after a5, 5ms